dkahuna/Password-Generator/README.md

 Use of random choices from groups of adjetives, nouns, numbers, and punctuation characters to make a password:

 Generating concept goes as follows - "adjective + noun + number + punctuation"

+--$ Make things more interesting and complicated for a "hacker"; add another 'list' or two to make the password generated even

+longer!